jbirbal-skydom/monolith/README.md

 ### Monolith System Repositories

+**Why multi-binary approach**
+ I chose a multi-binary approach split into distinct security domains.
+This decision stems from several security and operational considerations.
+By separating the system into multiple binaries, we create natural security boundaries between different components, following the principle of least privilege.
+The core cryptographic operations can run in a separate process from the networking stack, and the audit logging system can operate independently.

 #### monolith

 The main meta-repository that brings together all Monolith components.
 This repository uses Git submodules to manage the individual components and provides a unified build system for the entire Monolith ecosystem.